 I went down to a local marina to shoot the Oakland skyline at night, and I think the Pixel 4 XL produces the better shot here.
 A search light piercing the sky comes through vividly in the Pixel's photo while the iPhone 11 Pro Max downplays those beams of light.
 The colors from the buildings across the way dance more vividly on the water in the Pixel's photo, and even the boats in the left corner, while not particularly well lit, emerge distinctly from the shadows.

 Google promises that Night Sight is improved enough to take pictures of the night sky, capturing stars and other heavenly bodies.
 The skies around me finally cleared up enough for me to take a picture of the sky, though unless I leave my urban surroundings and the light pollution that prevents the stars from really shining, I don't think I'll ever get a really impressive shot.
 Take this photo I captured with both a Pixel 4 XL and Pixel 3 XL with Night Sight enabled.
 You can actually spot more stars in the older Pixel 3's photo, though the Pixel 4 XL clearly does a better job of producing a less noisy night sky where the color is a more appealing bluish black.
 I don't care for either photo, but the Pixel 4 XL does deliver a cleaner view of the night sky.
-(For more on how the new camera compares to last year's model, see our Pixel 4 vs. Pixel 3 camera face-off.)
+(For more on how the new camera compares to the previous model, see our Pixel 4 vs. Pixel 3 camera face-off.)

-Speaking of shadows, the Pixel 4 XL does a much better job contending with them in this photo of a statue on the University of California campus.
+Speaking of shadows, the Google Pixel 4 XL does a much better job contending with them in this photo of a statue on the University of California campus.
 Both the iPhone 11 Pro Max and Pixel 4 XL handle the trees well in their respective photos, though the Pixel includes more streaks of green.
 The key thing here, is that the Pixel shows off more distinct edges of the statute of two 19th century football players.
 You'd have a hard time making out those same details in the iPhone 11 Pro's effort.

 How you feel about the Pixel 4 XL's cameras could ultimately depend on whether you like your shots realistic or more colorful.
 I find the Pixel 4 XL tends to lean toward the former, as this photo of a big bowl of pho illustrates.
 It's not a bad shot, and you see vivid details like the pho's broth glistening in the light of the restaurant.
 But the colors in the iPhone 11 Pro Max's picture, while more stylized, are also more pleasing to my eye.
 I like the pinkness of the beef in the pho as well as vividness of the greens.
 The iPhone's image is one I'd be more inclined to share, so it gets the nod here.